wp-plugins/facebook-awd/readme.txt

 === Facebook AWD All in one ===
 Contributors: AHWEBDEV
 Donate link: http://www.ahwebdev.fr/plugins/facebook-awd.html
-Tags: facebook, fb,opengraph, open graph, connect, like, box, all in one,comments,fbconnect, Facebook plugins, Requires at least: 3.1
+Tags: facebook, fb,opengraph, open graph, connect, like, box, all in one,comments,fbconnect, Facebook plugins,fb:comments Requires at least: 3.1
 Tested up to: 3.2
-Stable tag: 0.9.5.9
+Stable tag: 0.9.6

 Facebook AWD is an all in one Facebook capabilities for wordpress.
 Add Socials plugins, Open Graph and FB connect to your site.